 Alexis Lothian (CHAIR)

 Alexis Lothian is an academic who researches and teaches about feminist and queer theory, speculative fiction, and social justice in digital culture.
-She is Assistant Professor of Women’s Studies and Core Faculty in the Program in Design Cultures and Creativity at University of Maryland College Park.
+She is Associate Professor in the Harriet Tubman Department of Women, Gender, and Sexuality Studies and Core Faculty in the Program in Design Cultures and Creativity at University of Maryland College Park.
 Her 2018 book Old Futures: Speculative Fiction and Queer Possibility explores alternative futures dreamed up by feminists, queers, and people of color in the US and UK from the late 19th to the early 21st century, came out .
 She also works on artistic forms used within fan communities to engage critical readings of media texts and to participate in social justice activism.
 She was a founding member of the editorial team of the open access fan studies journal Transformative Works and Cultures, coedits Ada: a Journal of Gender, New Media, and Technology, and is a member of the WisCon concom.
-She served on the Tiptree Award jury in 2009, chaired the 2017 jury, and is the moving force behind the Tiptree Fellowships.
+She served on the Award jury in 2009, chaired the 2017 jury, and is the moving force behind the Otherwise Fellowships.

 Gretchen Treu is a feminist, queer bookseller with a deep knowledge of and affection for science fiction and fantasy.
-They are events coordinator and book buyer for science fiction, fantasy, and children’s books at A Room of One’s Own, an independent, local bookstore that is a central part of Madison’s feminist community.
-Gretchen is a past co-chair and current concom member of WisCon.
-They have had the pleasure of serving on the 2013 Tiptree Award jury, and are currently responsible for requesting suggested titles for the current Tiptree jury.
-When not reading and opining about SF/F, they spend time with their son and family, nerd out about various fandoms, and stress out about politics.
+They co-own A Room of One’s Own, an independent, local bookstore that is a central part of Madison’s feminist community.
+Gretchen is a past co-chair of WisCon.
+They have had the pleasure of serving on the 2013 Award jury, and are currently responsible for requesting suggested titles for the current Otherwise jury.
+When not reading and opining about SF/F, they spend time with their children and family, nerd out about various fandoms, and stress out about politics.

 Karen Joy Fowler